gaorlov/serializer/README.md

 ### Single Object Serialization

-Usually you would define a serializer per object class, as
+Usually you would define one or more serializer per object class:

 ```python
   class MyObjectSerialzer( Serializer ):